AdobeDocs/federated-audience-composition.en/help/chapter1/newfile.md

 >[!CONTEXTUALHELP]
 >id="dc_orchestration_query_enrichment_noneditable"
 >title="Activity non editable"
->abstract="When a **Query** or an **Enrichment** activity is configured with additional data in the console, the enrichment data is taken into account in Campaign Web and passed into the outbound transition, but it cannot be edited."
+>abstract="When a **Query** or an **Enrichment** activity is configured with additional data in the console, the enrichment data is taken into account and passed into the outbound transition, but it cannot be edited."